chrimaho/querying-data/src/querying_data/notebooks/querying.md

-# Querying Data Blog Article
+# Data Querying for Data Scientists

-### Querying Data: A Comprehensive Guide with Pandas, SQL, PySpark, and Polars
+### A Comprehensive Guide of using Pandas, SQL, PySpark, and Polars for Data Manipulation Techniques, with Practical Examples and Visualisations

 Working as a Data Scientist or Data Engineer often involves querying data from various sources.
 There are many tools and libraries available to perform these tasks, each with its own strengths and weaknesses.
 Also, there are many different ways to achieve similar results, depending on the tool or library used.
 It's important to be familiar with these different methods to choose the best one for your specific use case.